Decarboxylation: Converting THCa to THC through Heat

 The cannabis plant, scientifically known as Cannabis sativa, is known for its diverse and complex chemical composition, containing various compounds called cannabinoids.

 Interestingly, cannabinoids exist in both acidic and neutral forms.
-In their raw state, cannabinoids are present as cannabinoid acids, such as tetrahydrocannabinolic acid (THCAa) and cannabidiolic acid (CBDAa), which do not possess psychoactive properties.
+In their raw state, cannabinoids are present as cannabinoid acids, such as tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa), which do not possess psychoactive properties.

 However, through the process of decarboxylation, these cannabinoid acids are converted into their active and psychoactive forms, like delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Decarboxylation involves heating the plant material to a specific temperature for a certain period of time, enabling the removal of a carboxyl group from the cannabinoid acids.